-\ The 3,069 county governments include all counties, parishes in Louisiana and boroughs in Alaska.
+The 3,069 county governments include all counties, parishes in Luisiana and boroughs in Alaska.

-Counties are diverse in structure and how we deliver services to our communities, yet we all share the mission of achieving healthy, safe and vibrant counties for our residents.
+Counties are diverse in structure and how we deliver services to our communities, yet we all share the mission of achieving healthy, safe and vibrant counties and residents.

-AMERICA'S COUNTIES
+GOVERNMENTAL RESPONSIBILITIES OF AMERICA'S COUNTIES

-Our 3,069 county, parish and borough governments are on the front lines of delivering vital public services to over 300 million residents across the nation.
-Our locally elected officials operate under different levels of county authority outlined under state law or local charters, which provide counties with structural, functional and fiscal powers.
+Our 3,069 county, parish and borough governments are on the front lines of delivering vital public services to over 300 million residents across the nation while balancing numerous administrative responsibilities.
+Our locally elected officials operate under different levels of county authority, which provide counties with structural, functional and fiscal powers.